Who This Comparison Is For

 Try BesTest Free for Up to 10 Users

-Forge-native test management with built-in requirements, Smart Collections, and zero Jira issue bloat.
+Test management built on Atlassian Forge with built-in requirements, Smart Collections, BQL search, REST API, and zero Jira issue bloat.
 Set up in under a minute.

 Install from Marketplace